fiskaltrust/rollout-doc/technical-operations/middleware/launchers/cloudcashbox.md

 :::

 ## Introduction
 The CloudCashbox is a fully hosted SaaS version of fiskaltrust's Middleware, offering a centralized and reliable fiscalization solution.
-Hosted on Microsoft Azure in Germany, it simplifies the complexity of fiscal compliance by eliminating the need for local software configuration and installation.
-Users can easily connect to the Middleware using an access token and URL, without the need to manage TSEs.
+Hosted on Microsoft Azure in the market country, it simplifies the complexity of fiscal compliance by eliminating the need for local software configuration and installation.
+Users can easily connect to the Middleware using an access token and URL, without the need to manage SCUs.